 Scuba diving community and buddy diving

-Are you wondering about how to get a dive buddy for a dive trip?
-If you are, then in this article I explain five easy ways to find a dive buddy.
+If you are wondering about how to get a dive buddy for a dive trip this article explains six easy ways to find a dive buddy.

 - Join a dive club near you.